awsdocs/aws-step-functions-developer-guide/doc_source/sample-project-container-task-notification.md

-# Manage a Container Task \(ECS, SNS\)<a name="sample-project-container-task-notification"></a>
+# Manage a Container Task \(Amazon ECS, Amazon SNS\)<a name="sample-project-container-task-notification"></a>

-This sample project demonstrates how to run a Fargate task, and then send an Amazon SNS notification based on whether that job succeeds or fails\.
-Deploying this sample project will create a Step Functions state machine, a Fargate Cluster, and an Amazon SNS topic\.
+This sample project demonstrates how to run an AWS Fargate task, and then send an Amazon SNS notification based on whether that job succeeds or fails\.
+Deploying this sample project will create a Step Functions state machine, a Fargate cluster, and an Amazon SNS topic\.

 In this project, Step Functions uses a state machine to call the Fargate task synchronously\.
 It then waits for the task to succeed or fail, and it sends an Amazon SNS topic with a message about whether the job succeeded or failed\.

-To create the **Manage a container task** state machine and provision all resources:
+**To create the Manage a container task state machine and provision all resources**

-1. Log in to the [Step Functions console](https://console.aws.amazon.com/states/home?region=us-east-1#/), and choose **Create a state machine**\.
+1. Open the [Step Functions console](https://console.aws.amazon.com/states/home?region=us-east-1#/) and choose **Create a state machine**\.

-1. Select **Sample Projects** and choose **Manage a container task**\.
+1. Choose **Sample Projects**, and then choose **Manage a container task**\.

    The state machine **Code** and **Visual Workflow** are displayed\.
 ![\[Container task notification workflow.\]](http://docs.aws.amazon.com/step-functions/latest/dg/images/sample-manage-container.png)

-1. Select **Next**\.
+1. Choose **Next**\.

    The **Deploy resources** page is displayed, listing the resources that will be created\.
 For this sample project the resources include:
-   + A Fargate Cluster
+   + A Fargate cluster
    + An Amazon SNS topic

 1. Choose **Deploy Resources**\.
 **Note**
-It can take up to 10 minutes as these resources and related IAM permissions are created\.
-While the **Deploy resources** page displays, you can open the **Stack ID** link to see which resources are being provisioned\.
+It can take up to 10 minutes for these resources and related IAM permissions to be created\.
+While the **Deploy resources** page is displayed, you can open the **Stack ID** link to see which resources are being provisioned\.

 ## To start a new execution<a name="sample-container-start-execution"></a>

-1. On the **New execution** page, enter an execution name \(optional\) and choose **Start Execution\.**
+1. On the **New execution** page, enter an execution name \(optional\), and then choose **Start Execution**\.

 1. \(Optional\) To help identify your execution, you can specify an ID for it in the **Enter an execution name** box\.
 If you don't enter an ID, Step Functions generates a unique ID automatically\.
 **Note**
 Step Functions allows you to create state machine, execution, and activity names that contain non\-ASCII characters\.
 These non\-ASCII names don't work with Amazon CloudWatch\.
 To ensure that you can track CloudWatch metrics, choose a name that uses only ASCII characters\.

-1. Optionally, you can go to the newly\-created state machine on the Step Functions **Dashboard**, select **New execution**\.
+1. Optionally, you can go to the newly created state machine on the Step Functions **Dashboard**, and then choose **New execution**\.

-1. Once an execution is complete, you can select states on the **Visual workflow** and browse the **Input** and **Output** under **Step details**
+1. When an execution is complete, you can select states on the **Visual workflow** and browse the **Input** and **Output** under **Step details**\.

-## Example State machine code<a name="sample-container-code-examples"></a>
+## Example State Machine Code<a name="sample-container-code-examples"></a>

-The state machine in this sample project integrates with AWS Batch and Amazon SNS by passing parameters directly to those resources\.
-Browse through this example state machine to see how Step Functions controls AWS Batch; and Amazon SNS by connecting to the ARN in the `Resource` field, and by passing `Parameters` to the service API\.
+The state machine in this sample project integrates with AWS Fargate and Amazon SNS by passing parameters directly to those resources\.
+Browse through this example state machine to see how Step Functions uses a state machine to call the Fargate task synchronously, waits for the task to succeed or fail, and sends an Amazon SNS topic with a message about whether the job succeeded or failed\.

-For more information on how AWS Step Functions can control other AWS services, see: [AWS Service Integrations](concepts-connectors.md)\.
+For more information about how AWS Step Functions can control other AWS services, see [AWS Service Integrations](concepts-connectors.md)\.

 ```
 {